tomek-szczesny/universal_fan_ctrl/README.md

 | 60C             | 3k6        |
 | 65C             | 1k or less |

-### Ramp length
+### Ramp length (TR)

-The temperature range within which the PWM signal is generated proportionally.
-This parameter is controlled by resistor Rtr.
+The temperature range that is mapped linearly to 25% - 100% PWM output This parameter is controlled by resistor Rtr.

 | Ramp Length | Rtr value   |
 | ----------- | ----------- |